If you want it, Kerblam it!

 • All output files in ./data/out;

 Kerblam! will consider as "remotely available" files that are present in the data.remote section of kerblam.toml.
 See this chapter of the book to learn more about remote data.
-If you wish to preserve the remote data (perhaps you merely want to "reset" the pipelines but start again quickly) you can use the --keep-remote flag to do so.

 If you want to preserve the empty folders left behind after cleaning, pass the --keep-dirs flag to do just that.